Py-geeks/Sharpening-Effect/README.md

 # Sharpening-Effect
-Sharpening an image is a very basic method of image processing <br>
+Sharpening an image is a very basic method of image processing <br> In principle, image sharpening consists of adding to the original image a signal that is proportional to a high-pass filtered version of the original image

 ## Tools and Languages:
 <img align="left" alt="OpenCV" width="26px" src="opencv.png" >